Quitting smoking can help stenosis of the spine

 Although most people are aware of the health risks associated with smoking, few people are familiar with the ways in which smoking can exacerbate pain from stenosis of the spine.
-Naturally, having a body that is in top physical form would be ideal for overcoming any health issue that might affect your back and neck.
-This includes issues that lead to spinal stenosis (narrowing) – conditions such as bulging intervertebral discs or facet joints that have developed bone spurs.
-But if you are a smoker, there are a bevy of other complications and risks that can worsen your back and neck pain.
+Naturally, having a body that is in top physical form would be ideal for overcoming any health issue that might affect your neck and back.
+This includes issues that lead to spinal stenosis (narrowing) — conditions such as bulging intervertebral discs or facet joints that have developed bone spurs.
+But if you are a smoker, there are a bevy of other complications and risks that can worsen your neck and back pain.

 The addictive, carcinogenic aspects of cigarettes are well-known, but smoking has other harmful effects, too.
-For instance, the disruption of circulation, lung function, blood pressure, and other bodily processes are equally as troublesome when it comes to one’s general health and spinal stenosis pain.
-Below are just a few ways that smoking can make back and neck discomfort even worse.
+For instance, the disruption of circulation, lung function, blood pressure and other bodily processes are equally as troublesome when it comes to one’s general health and spinal stenosis pain.
+Below are just a few ways that smoking can make neck and back discomfort even worse:

 - Many smokers develop chronic coughs, which can cause neck and back pain to be more severe.